ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 ADHD Paralysis vs Executive Dysfunction

-Executive dysfunction covers all the ways ADHD impacts how you manage daily life: planning falls apart, you lose track of time, you forget what you were doing mid-task, organizing feels impossible, emotions hit harder than they should, and switching between activities takes way more effort than it seems like it should.
+Executive function covers the skills that help us organize and manage daily life: planning, time management, working memory, emotional regulation, and the ability to shift between tasks.
+Executive dysfunction is when those systems break down.
+Planning falls apart, you lose track of time, you forget what you were doing mid-task, organizing feels impossible, emotions feel heavier than they should, and switching between activities takes more effort than it seems like it should.

 How to Get Out of ADHD Paralysis